No Modality Left Behind: Adapting to Missing Modalities via Knowledge Distillation for Brain Tumor Segmentation: Results

 \subsection{Comparative Experiments}

 We conducted systematic comparative experiments by randomly omitting input modalities to mimic clinical modality-missing scenarios, thus creating 15 input configurations encompassing single-, dual-, triple-, and full-modality combinations.
-As summarized in Tables~\ref{tab:dsc24}, \ref{tab:hd24}, \ref{tab:iou24}, \ref{tab:sen24}, \ref{tab:dsc18}, \ref{tab:hd18}, \ref{tab:iou18}, \ref{tab:sen18}, we compared our method with several mainstream missing-modality brain-tumor segmentation approaches on the BraTS 2024 and BraTS 2018 datasets to verify the effectiveness of the proposed model.
+As summarized in Tables~\ref{tab:dsc24}, \ref{tab:hd24}, \ref{tab:iou24}, \ref{tab:sen24}, \ref{tab:dsc18}, \ref{tab:hd18}, \ref{tab:iou18}, \ref{tab:sen18}, \ref{tab:dscpre}, \ref{tab:hdpre}, \ref{tab:ioupre}, \ref{tab:senpre}, we compared our method with several mainstream missing-modality brain-tumor segmentation approaches on the BraTS 2024 and BraTS 2018 datasets to verify the effectiveness of the proposed model.
 Owing to space constraints, this section focuses on the BraTS 2024 results; trends on BraTS 2018 are broadly similar.
 The results show that AdaMM consistently outperforms competing methods under most modality-missing settings, demonstrating superior robustness and segmentation accuracy.

-First, relative to data-generation methods such as MouseGAN++ \cite{c5yu2022mousegan++} and Hyper-GAE \cite{c6yang2023learning}, AdaMM raises the average single-modality Dice score by 23.55\% and 23.74\%, respectively, and improves the single-modality IoU score by 14.71\% and 17.37\%.
+Relative to data-generation methods such as MouseGAN++ \cite{c5yu2022mousegan++} and Hyper-GAE \cite{c6yang2023learning}, AdaMM raises the average single-modality Dice score by 23.55\% and 23.74\%, respectively, and improves the single-modality IoU score by 14.71\% and 17.37\%.
 These findings indicate that, instead of relying on complex generative networks to recover missing modalities, AdaMM leverages the BBDM distillation module to transfer structural and textural knowledge from the teacher model to the student model, achieving better performance without synthesizing additional data and with lower computational overhead.

-Second, compared with feature-generation methods such as MriSeg \cite{c4ting2023multimodal} and ShaSpec \cite{c8wang2023multi}, AdaMM reduces the HD95 metric by 31.09mm and 35.7mm and increases Sensitivity by 5.94\% and 12.31\%.
+Compared with feature-generation methods such as MriSeg \cite{c4ting2023multimodal} and ShaSpec \cite{c8wang2023multi}, AdaMM reduces the HD95 metric by 31.09mm and 35.7mm and increases Sensitivity by 5.94\% and 12.31\%.
 This result confirms that AdaMM’s GSME module aligns structural and style features between teacher and student more effectively, mitigating the information-reconstruction deficiencies caused by contextual absence in feature-generation approaches.